Controllable Face Synthesis with Semantic Latent Diffusion Models: Introduction

 Diffusion models (DMs) are the current state of the art in the majority of fields involving generative tasks.
 Since their introduction, they were applied to a large variety of scenarios, yet their most important application is in the field of image generation.
 In this domain, they were applied in several contexts, from text-to-image \cite{ldm} to semantic segmentation \cite{baranchuk2021label} and many more \cite{croitoru2023diffusion}, thanks to the excellent quality and variety of data that can be generated through them.
 However, even if results obtained with DMs are unquestionably impressive, they face two major limitations, that are \textit{(i)} the lack of controllability and reproducibility of the generated samples and \textit{(ii)} the missing ability of reproducing and editing real images.
 This means that it is both extremely difficult to have a precise and fine-grained control of what is generated, mostly at a local-level, and to manipulate only specific objects in a given image.
 In the attempt to overcome these problems, several solutions were proposed.
 Some methods focus on controlling the output of the generative process in terms of spatial arrangement or shapes, such as in ControlNet \cite{cnet}, Composer \cite{huang2023composer}, T2I \cite{t2i} or Semantic-Diffusion~\cite{SDM}.
 These architectures pursue the goal of controlling the layout and appearance of the generate images by using sketches, color palettes, depth or semantic maps as additional information.
 Other works instead aim to encode a set of reference images to reproduce an object and its appearance in order to generate new samples including such object, as in Textual Inversion (TI) \cite{textualInversion} or Dreambooth \cite{ruiz2023dreambooth}.

-Nevertheless, all the above and, more in general, all the methods in the literature based on diffusion models are all designed to \textit{generate} new data, while trying to control the generation in some way.
+Scenarios where generative models are applicable is vast.
+Nowadays, pretty much any data can be generated.
+We chose to explore the domain of human faces for several reasons: first, generative face models raise severe safety and privacy related concerns, as effective models can be maliciously used to alter or change the identity of a given individual \textit{i.e.} DeepFakes.
+On the other hand, generative face models can be employed for biometric applications such as increasing the robustness of face recognition systems to adversarial attacks using synthetic data, achieving important privacy preserving properties.
+Finally, faces present a high degree of correlation across facial parts.
+A model is thus prone to reproduce biases that are commonly found in human face datasets \textit{e.g.} people with light colored eyes usually have blonde hair, which makes disentangling, controlling and generating diverse appearances for local face parts more challenging.
+Nevertheless, in general, all the methods in the literature based on diffusion models are all designed to \textit{generate} new data, while trying to control the generation in some way.
 To the best of our knowledge, there is yet no convincing solution to exploit diffusion models for addressing the task of reconstructing and precisely manipulating \textit{real images}.
 Hence, in this paper we present a solution to augment diffusion models with the above capability.

-Given the very broad spectrum of possible solutions and the challenges that this goal brings along, we decided to limit our investigation to the specific domain of human faces.
-We chose this particular domain as the capability of accurately reproducing and locally editing an image is most relevant and challenging when faces are involved.
-There are multiple reasons for that: first, faces are a particular class of ``objects'' for which humans are particularly able to spot inconsistencies, such as differences in the perceived identity between original and generated samples or changes in the face shape.
-Moreover, faces present a high degree of correlation across facial parts so that a model is prone to reproduce some biases that are commonly found in human face datasets \textit{e.g.} people with light colored eyes usually have blonde hair, which makes disentangling, controlling and generating diverse appearances for local face parts more challenging.